 Packaging is part of the formulation

-Gummies keep changing after they’re packed.
-Moisture migration, oxygen exposure, and surface abrasion don’t stop just because the cap is on.
-Packaging isn’t a final step-it’s a stability control.
+Gummies keep changing after they're packed.
+Moisture migration, oxygen exposure, and surface abrasion don't stop.
+Packaging is a stability control, not a final step.

 - moisture and oxygen barrier performance